Overhead photo capturing sharp contrast between modern housing blocks and irregular informal structures in Dar es Salaam.

 Zanzibar island is rich with history and culture that beckons to tourists from around the world.
 On the far northern tip of the island lies the village of Nungwi, a name synonymous with relaxation, crystal clear water and white sand beaches, "full moon" parties, and if you care to dig a little deeper, water scarcity and poverty.

-aerial view of a water park next to a slum in dar es salaam
+A water park next to a slum in dar es salaam.

 Kunduchi Wet-n-Wild water park is a playground for Dar's wealthy residents to relax in the oppressive heat and humidity.
 Across the fence however, a modest fishing village exists in a simple and altogether separate reality of poverty.
 The day I was there, the fishermen dismissed the resort with a wave of their hand.
 "It doesn't matter to us", they told me.